lytedev/lyte-theme/README.md

 # Lyte Theme

-Lyte is a minimal, aesthetically-pleasing, flat, dark, misleadingly-titled theme for Sublime Text with fancy-schmancy border status indicators.
-Don't believe me?
-Check it out.
+Lyte is a set of themes for Sublime Text with fancy-schmancy border file status indicators that aims to be minimal, flat, and retina ready.

 ![Lyte-Dark Theme][9]